Risk Factors Dashboard

 Changes in pension costs and related funding requirements may impact our consolidated financial position and results of operations.

 We provide defined benefit pension plans for certain employees worldwide.
 Our Board of Directors approved amendments to the US, Canada, and UK defined benefit plans that froze the future accumulation of benefits effective June 30, 2013, December 31, 2015, and April 30, 2015, respectively.
-The retirement benefit pension plan in Russia was discontinued on February 28, 2023 and we retain no further obligations for retirement benefits in Russia.
+Due to the sale of CrossKnowledge on August 31, 2024, the retirement benefit pension plan was discharged as of the date of sale and we retain no further obligations for retirement benefits for CrossKnowledge.
 The funding requirements and costs of these plans are dependent upon various factors, including the actual return on plan assets, discount rates, plan participant population demographics, and changes in global pension regulations.
 Changes in these factors affect our plan funding, consolidated financial position, and results of operations.

 Legal, Regulatory, and Compliance Risks